 The Center for Global Nonkilling has a unique mission that is both inspirational for individuals and transformative for societies: "To promote change toward the measurable goal of a killing-free world by means open to infinite human creativity in reverence for life".
 The Center for Global Nonkilling (CGNK) was founded by Glenn Paige (1929-2017), political science Professor and author of the book "Nonkilling Political Science".
 The Center is a worldwide congregation of scholars working to create societies that do not kill.
 It has ECOSOC special consultative status since 2014.
-The present submission is a short version insisting some of the most salient aspects of the respect of the right to life in Bangladesh1.
+The present submission is a short version insisting on the most salient aspects of the right to life.